OpenNewsLabs/r-workshop-ire/README.md

 * [R](https://www.r-project.org/): website for the R software
 * [RStudio](https://www.rstudio.com/): website for R Studio, a powerful graphical user interface for R

+## How to use these files

+* You can clone or download this repository by clicking on the green button above, "Clone or download"
+* We recommend opening the .r files in RStudio while reading .ipynb notebooks online by clicking the links provided

 ## Questions?

 Christine.Zhang@latimes.com